1. Home

 9/10

-The Mazda MX-5 is a small, affordable sports car that proves you don't need a billion horsepower, massive tyres and an inflated price tag to have fun.
+The Mazda MX-5 proves you don't need a billion horsepower, massive tyres and an inflated price tag to have fun.

 In fact, on the UK's tight, twisty and heavily speed-controlled roads, we reckon most people would have more fun in this than a lot of the high-end metal in our list.
-Having said that, the MX-5 does demand some compromises.
+However, the MX-5 does demand some compromises.

 For starters, it's not exactly practical.
-There's a tiny 130-litre boot, while its a strict two-seater, and the very tall might find they can't actually fit inside it properly.
+There's a tiny 130-litre boot, it's a strict two-seater, and the very tall might find they can't actually fit inside it properly.
 What's more, you'll need to be braced for pub bores with hairdresser jokes...

 But that's the downsides over with.
 What you do get is the choice of a revvy little 1.5 or willing 2.0-litre engine, rear-wheel drive, a slick manual gearbox, a convertible roof that you can retract in seconds by hand and effervescent, enjoyable handling.